-If you have been using Windows 10 for a long time, then chances are that you have already encountered a Blue Screen of Death or BSOD.
-A BSOD is an indication that Windows has detected a critical issue in your computer and forces the PC to restart to prevent more damage.
+If you have been using Windows 10 for a long time, you have already encountered a Blue Screen of Death or BSOD.
+A BSOD indicates that Windows has detected a critical issue in your computer and forces the PC to restart to prevent more damage.

-The BSOD will pop up on the screen telling you that the computer has ran into a problem and needs to restart.
-Together with the BSOD, you will also see the type of error that it has encountered.
-Today, we will discuss the Windows 10 BSOD with the error “KERNEL_MODE_HEAP_CORRUPTION”.
+The BSOD will pop up on the screen, telling you that the computer has run into a problem and needs to restart.
+With the BSOD, you will also see the type of error it encountered.
+Today, we will discuss the Windows 10 BSOD with the error “KERNEL_MODE_HEAP_CORRUPTION.”

-How to Fix the Windows 10 BSOD with error “KERNEL_MODE_HEAP_CORRUPTION”
+How to Fix the Windows 10 BSOD with the error “KERNEL_MODE_HEAP_CORRUPTION.”

 The troubleshooting methods that we have gathered today are some of the easiest that you can perform.
-You don’t need to be an expert to perform these methods, just make sure to follow them.
+You don’t need to be an expert to perform these methods; make sure to follow them.